vadimzharov/k8s-cilium-cluster-mesh/README.md

 After `helm upgrade` / ansible playbooks completed, both clusters should have Cilium Cluster Mesh configured.
 Let's see what changed.

-First, clusters now have clustermesh-apiserver pod running and exposed as NodePort service:
+Now clusters have clustermesh-apiserver pod running and exposed as NodePort service:

 Pods on both clusters:
 ```